GeorgiosIoannouCoder/shopit/README.md

 12. **PayPal and credit/debit card payment integration to allow users to complete their purchases.**
 13. **Fully functional and user-friendly admin panel to allow all admin users to see all listed products, add products, edit products, add customers, edit customers, edit orders, and upload photos.**
 14. **Use React to create a single webpage application meaning that no reloading is done when changing pages.**
+15. **Pagination for products, orders, and users.
+Only two items per page just for illustration purposes.**

 <p align="right"><a href="#readme-top">Back to top</a></p>